Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Now, we have to create two Macros to control the open/close events of FormA1 and FormB1.
 With macros, we can define where exactly the form should appear on the Screen.

-1. Select Macro from Create Menu to open a new macro in the design view.
+1. Select Macro from the Create Menu to open a new macro in the design view.

-2. Add the following Actions and parameters on the macro:
+2. Add the following Actions and parameters to the macro:

 • Select Echo from the Action column and set No in the Echo On parameter in the Arguments column.